The-HackOps/AyurSutra/README.md

 └── run.py                # Local development entry point
 ```

----

-## Deployment (Vercel)

-This prototype is designed for a serverless entrypoint (see the `api/` folder).
-To deploy on Vercel:

-1. Create a Vercel project and connect the GitHub repository.
-2. Ensure `vercel.json` points the correct serverless entry (the `api/` folder).
-3. Set environment variables (if you migrate from mocked data to a DB in the future).
-4. Deploy via Vercel dashboard or `vercel` CLI.

 *Note:* The current prototype uses mocked data for reliable demos.
 If you want DB-backed deployments, add a secure database (Postgres / MySQL) and update the configuration and `auth.py` accordingly.

 ---